civilcode/acme-ex/README.md

 - Most of the time, the demo data should include all of the seed data.
 However, this may not be the case when developing a feature (the developer defines seed data first, and dumps it later).

 Procedure for updating demo data:
-- if you want to make changes to seeds, do it now in `MagasinData.Tasks.Seed`
+1. make changes to seeds (if necessary) in `MagasinData.Tasks.Seed`
-- `dea mix project.setup` to load the existing demo data and create your seeds
+2. `dea mix project.setup` to load the existing demo data and create your seeds
-- make the changes you want to the demo database (use iex, web interface, DBeaver client or similar)
+3. make the changes you want to the demo database (use iex, web interface, [DBeaver](https://dbeaver.io/) client or similar)
-- run `make demo_data.dump`
+4. run `make demo_data.dump`
-- changes should be reflected in `apps/magasin_data/priv/demo_dump.sql`
+5. changes should be reflected in `apps/magasin_data/priv/demo_dump.sql`

 ## Guides